FabianGosebrink/offering-solutions-html/homepage/content/blog/2016-11-29-how-i-started-recording-my-first-video-training.md

   ['/blog/articles/2016/11/29/how-i-started-recording-my-first-video-training/']
 ---

-In this blogpost I want to describe how I started recording my first Video training and tell you about the experiences I made during the recording.
+In this blog post I want to describe how I started recording my first Video training and tell you about the experiences I made during the recording.

 [https://channel9.msdn.com/Blogs/MVP-VisualStudio-Dev/Erstellen-einer-WebAPI-mit-ASPNET-Core](https://channel9.msdn.com/Blogs/MVP-VisualStudio-Dev/Erstellen-einer-WebAPI-mit-ASPNET-Core)